China sentences 78-year-old US citizen to life in prison for espionage - ExBulletin

 The US Embassy had no immediate comment on Leungs’ detention.
 The government of Hong Kong, a former British colony that returned to Chinese control in 1997, also had no word on the matter.

-When returned to Chinese control, Hong Kong was promised to retain its financial, social and political freedoms, but Beijing has essentially scuttled that pledge since cracking down on pro-democracy protesters and imposing sweeping legislation. on national security in 2020.
+When returned to China, Hong Kong was promised to retain its financial, social and political freedoms, but Beijing has essentially scuttled that commitment since cracking down on pro-democracy protesters and imposing sweeping legislation. on national security in 2020.

-Chinese national security agencies have also raided the offices of foreign business advisory firms in Beijing and other cities as part of an ongoing crackdown on foreign companies that provide sensitive economic data.
+Chinese national security agencies have also raided the offices of foreign business advisory firms in Beijing and other cities in an ongoing crackdown on foreign companies that provide sensitive economic data.

 Foreign companies operating in China are coming under increasing pressure as Xi Jinping’s government tightens control of the economy.
-This contrasts sharply with efforts to attract foreign investors after draconian restrictions related to the COVID-19 pandemic were lifted earlier this year.
+This contrasts sharply with efforts to attract foreign investors after draconian restrictions linked to the Covid-19 pandemic were lifted earlier this year.

+Long pretrial detentions are not unusual in China, and prosecutors have broad powers to detain people accused in national security cases, regardless of their citizenship status.

+Two Chinese Australians, Cheng Lei, who previously worked for China’s state broadcaster, and writer Yang Jun, have been detained since 2020 and 2019 respectively without word on their sentencing.

 |